Hamish Linklater

-Hamish Linklater (born July 7, 1976) is an American actor and playwright.
-He is known for playing Matthew Kimble in The New Adventures of Old Christine (2006–2010), Andrew Keanelly in The Crazy Ones (2013–2014), and Clark Debussy in Legion (2017–2019).
-He is the son of dramatic vocal trainer Kristin Linklater.
+Hamish Linklater (born July 7, 1976) is an American actor, playwright, screenwriter and director.
+He is known for his television roles as Matthew Kimble in The New Adventures of Old Christine (2006–2010), Andrew Keanelly in The Crazy Ones (2013–2014), Clark Debussy in Legion (2017–2019), and Father Paul Hill and Monsignor John Pruitt in the Netflix miniseries Midnight Mass (2021).

+His performance in Midnight Mass received critical acclaim and earned him a Critics' Choice Television Award nomination and the Critics' Choice Super Award for Best Actor in a Horror Series.
+In 2026, Linklater received his first Primetime Emmy Award nomination, for Outstanding Guest Actor in a Comedy Series, for his performance as Richard Warren in the Apple TV series Widow's Bay.

+On stage, Linklater has performed extensively in Shakespeare and contemporary theater, including productions for The Public Theater, Shakespeare in the Park, Playwrights Horizons and Lincoln Center Theater.
+He made his Broadway debut in Seminar in 2011.
+As a playwright, he made his professional debut with The Vandal in 2013 and later wrote The Whirligig.
+He also co-directed the 2023 film Downtown Owl with Lily Rabe and wrote its screenplay.

-In 2021, he starred as Father Paul in the horror miniseries Midnight Mass, for which he received high critical acclaim.
-He voices Bruce Wayne/Batman in the animated series Batman: Caped Crusader.
+Since 2024, he has voiced Bruce Wayne / Batman in the animated series Batman: Caped Crusader.

 Early life

-Linklater was born in New York City, New York.
-His mother, Kristin Linklater, was a Scottish-born Professor of Theatre and Chair of the Acting Division at Columbia University and a teacher of vocal technique while his father, James Lincoln Cormeny, was an actor and stage builder.
-Linklater's single mother raised him partly in the Berkshires, where she was a founder of the Shakespeare & Company drama troupe.
-Linklater was eight years old when he began doing small Shakespearean roles.
+Linklater was born in New York City.
+His mother, Kristin Linklater, was a Scottish-born voice teacher, actor and theater practitioner who taught at Columbia University and was a co-founder of Shakespeare & Company in Massachusetts.
+His father, James Lincoln Cormeny, was an actor and stage builder.

+Raised primarily by his mother, Linklater spent part of his childhood in the Berkshires, where he was exposed to theater through Shakespeare & Company.
+He began performing small Shakespearean roles at around eight years old.

-His maternal grandparents were Marjorie Linklater, an arts campaigner, and Eric Linklater, who was a Scottish novelist of partly Swedish origin.
-His uncles are journalist Magnus Linklater and writer Andro Linklater.
+His maternal grandparents were arts campaigner Marjorie Linklater and Scottish novelist Eric Linklater.
+His maternal uncles include journalist Magnus Linklater and writer Andro Linklater.

-Linklater graduated in 1994 from Commonwealth School in Boston and attended Amherst College.
+Linklater graduated from Commonwealth School in Boston in 1994 and later attended Amherst College, where he initially intended to pursue writing.